kart699/webroot/README.md

 ##### Retrieve IP reputation history
-This endpoint returns This call returns the historic reputation score for the requested IPs.
+Returns the historic reputation score for the requested IPs.
 Prior to September 27, 2015 the reputation scoring is rounded.
 A new scoring history is recorded for an IP only if the change in reputation score exceeds a preset threshold or if there is a change in threat status (threat/non-threat)

 - input : An IP address for which you want to retrieve information.
 ```